Wrapping babies safely - and sleeping bags

-- Wrapping can help babies develop a more settled sleep pattern.
+- Wrapping can help some babies develop a more settled sleep pattern.

 - Wrapping helps to prevent random arm movements which can disturb a baby’s sleep.